Infinite Automaton Semigroups and Groups Have Infinite Orbits

-Since every automaton group is, in particular, an automaton semigroup, we immediately have the previous result also for automaton groups.
-However, we can formulate this in a stronger way. \begin{cor} Let $\mathcal{T} = (Q, \Sigma, \delta)$ be a $G$-automaton.
+\enlargethispage{\baselineskip} Since every automaton group is, in particular, an automaton semigroup, we immediately have \autoref{cor:infiniteSemigroupsHaveInfiniteOrbits} also for automaton groups, which negatively answers an open question communicated to us by Ievgen V. Bondarenko (see also \cite[Open Problem~4.3]{decidabilityPart}): is there an infinite automaton group having only finite Schreier graphs in the boundary? \begin{cor} Let $\mathcal{T} = (Q, \Sigma, \delta)$ be a $G$-automaton.